skip to main content

 What happens next?

 Rapid assessments are an initial safety check.
 You will need to make contact with your insurer as a first step and depending on the damage, speak to a suitably qualified tradesperson or chartered professional engineer.
-Once work has been completed, Council inspectors will need to sign it off to have the sticker removed from your property.
+Once work has been completed, Council inspectors will need to reassess your building to have the sticker downgraded to white.
+If your dwelling has been decontaminated and dried out (and you have sanitation and cooking provisions) you may request the Council reassess your dwelling with a view to downgrading to a white placard.
+A white sticker (placard) means you can occupy your dwelling without restrictions while repair work is being carried out.
+The sticker system identifies appropriate occupancy and is not necessarily related to the progress of your rebuilding process.

 Support and assistance may be available through Ministry of Social Developments Civil Defence payments, please contact them on: 0800 400 100.